tommyshellberg/unquest-app/SECURITY.md

 For security concerns, please contact the maintainers directly through private channels rather than public issue trackers.

-Thank you for helping keep UnQuest and its users safe!
+Thank you for helping keep emberglow and its users safe!